ftrackhq/integrations/apps/connect/README.md

   poetry install --with documentation
 ```

-Go to the root of the RV package within monorepo:
+Go to the root of the Connect package within monorepo:

 ```bash
     cd integrations